 Measuring the Full Cost of Federal Executions Is a Challenge

-Most Americans probably assume that the cost to execute an inmate is far less than the cost to incarcerate an inmate for years.
-It is easy to associate the cost of carrying out the death penalty with the cost of the drug used and, perhaps, the cost of the inmate’s last meal.
+Most Americans probably assume that the cost to execute a prisoner is far less than the cost to incarcerate for years.
+It is easy to associate the cost of carrying out the death penalty with the cost of the drug used and, perhaps, the cost of the prisoner’s last meal.
 At just under $90 for the lethal injection drug dose and the minimal cost of a meal prepared inside the prison, executions do not sound that expensive.

-In addition to the practical costs of executing federal death row inmates, capital punishment also incurs higher court costs before and during the appeals process.
+In addition to the practical costs of executing federal death row prisoners, capital punishment also incurs higher court costs before and during the appeals process.

 Across the first five federal executions of 2020, the ACLU estimates that the total cost was close to $4.7 million.
 This would mean that all 13 executions cost a total of $11.7 million.
 Of course, even these numbers are estimates.
 The Bureau of Prisons (BOP) generally does not release all financial information around executions.
 What we do know is that this cost does not include pretrial and incarceration costs.
-Numerous studies show that keeping an inmate on death row costs more than housing inmates in general population.
+Numerous studies show that keeping a prisoner on death row costs more than housing those in general population.
 The court costs before and during trial are also higher.

-Death Row Costs Significantly More and Serves Fewer Inmates
+Death Row Costs Significantly More and Serves Fewer Prisoners

 The average cost for a death penalty case from pretrial to execution is over $1 million, or 50 percent to 70 percent more than cases where the DA does not seek the death penalty.